 The PVFB is a large sum of money, typically much larger than the amount of Retirement System assets held in the trust.
 The next step is for the actuary to apply the Funding Policy as adopted by the Board to determine the employer contributions to be made to the Retirement System so that the gap between the PVFB and assets is systematically paid off over time.
 The Funding Policy is adopted by the Board based on discussions with the actuary.
 When the Board develops a funding policy, a balance between contributions which are responsive to the needs of the Retirement System yet stable should be struck.
 There are many different funding policies for the Board to consider, and the actuary is responsible for discussing the various features of the funding policies under consideration.
-Funding Policies are generally reviewed during an experience review, but it is not uncommon to review a funding policy in between, particularly during period where large increases or decreases in contributions are expected.
+Funding Policy in between, particularly during period where large increases or decreases in contributions are expected.
 The Funding Policy is composed of three components: the actuarial cost method, the asset valuation method, and the amortization method.